Open Korean Corpora: A Practical Report: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful for all the contributors of the open Korean corpora.
-Special thanks goes to Seungyoung Lim, Jiyeon Ham, Jiyoon Han, Hyunjoong Kim and Jihyung Moon for checking and proofreading.
+The authors are grateful for all the contributors of the open Korean corpora, including contemporary communities such as EleutherAI, HAE-RAE, and InstructKR, voluntarily working (or have worked) hard to build and maintain a sustainable ecosystem for Korean NLP.
+The datasets that this report could not cover will be taken into account in the future revision, if available.
+Special thanks go to Seungyoung Lim, Jiyeon Ham, Jiyoon Han, Hyunjoong Kim and Jihyung Moon for checking and proofreading of the earlier versions of the manuscript.
 We also appreciate team Ko-NLP for accommodating the public repository of our project.